BrandonAyi/PI-InfoAutonomie/README.md

 ## Usage

-To run this application, type `./activator run` in your terminal.
+To run this application, type `sudo ./activator run` in your terminal.

+Open your navigator and go on localhost:9000